tehtbl/my-sorted-stars/STARS_by_lang.md

 ## Shell

+- [StreisandEffect/streisand](https://github.com/StreisandEffect/streisand) - Streisand sets up a new server running your choice of WireGuard, OpenConnect, OpenSSH, OpenVPN, Shadowsocks, sslh, Stunnel, or a Tor bridge.
+It also generates custom instructions for all of these serv
 - [atanasyanew/media-server](https://github.com/atanasyanew/media-server) - Docker project for a automated media server - Plex, Ombi, Prowlarr/Jacket, qBittorrent, Sonarr, Radarr and Lidarr
 - [grafana/grafana-plugin-examples](https://github.com/grafana/grafana-plugin-examples) -
 - [MegaManSec/SSH-Snake](https://github.com/MegaManSec/SSH-Snake) - SSH-Snake is a self-propagating, self-replicating, file-less script that automates the post-exploitation task of SSH private key and host discovery.